 Assignment #01: Consider the publicly traded company introduced today.
 Complete the following to understand the company’s competitive positioning in the market:

 Financial statements are the key references to assess the viability of a corporation.
 Jennifer will walk you through the components of a financial statement — the balance sheet and the income statement — using a current company's real financial statements.
 You'll learn simple but essential formulas to break down and understand the balance sheet.

 Assignment #02: You will receive the company’s three main financial statements and be asked to calculate certain financial ratios, mainly on the balance sheet and income statement.
 Next, please comment on how the company’s ratios have changed over time, what that implies generally, and if that holds for this company specifically.

 This class is dedicated to one of the most important parts of financial statements — cash flow, the structure of a cash flow statement, the components of cash flow, and how they differ from one another.
 What are the sources and uses of cash and methods of calculating cash flow?

 The notion of "time is money" is a very real one in corporate finance.
-In this class, we'll cover how the concept of the time value of money (TVM) and other key metrics factor into valuation.
+In this class, you'll learn how to employ the concept of the time value of money (TVM) and other key metrics in valuation.
 You'll learn how to calculate these metrics to accurately gauge a company's value against its competitors.

 Assignment #04: You will receive forward-looking assumptions about the company, along with some questions on the value of the company’s stock price and other assets based on these assumptions.
 Look up the company’s current beta on a financial website and then use it and other data to calculate the company’s required rate of return.
 Now, comment on how the size of this company impacts the overall stock market’s returns.